Mapping Atlassian’s Open, No-Bullshit Workplace Culture

 Holiday before you start: In many organizations, you must wait 6 or 12 months to receive certain benefits.
 Why wait to show your employees that you value them?

 Atlassian offers paid time off for employees to devote to fun, volunteering, and personal development.
-But the company has taken trust to a new level.
+However, the company has taken trust to a new level.

 Atlassian tells new hires, “You are hired, but first take a vacation.”
 It provides a travel voucher for a “Holiday before you start” to all new employees.

-Volunteer time-off: As part of its 1% pledge encourages employees to do volunteering work on their own or through Atlassian’s foundation.
+Volunteer time-off: As part of its 1% pledge encourages employees to do volunteering work on their own or through its foundation.